 Summertime Heat in the Lehigh Valley

-Here are known symptoms of heat exhaustion: heavy breathing, sweating, headache, dizziness, nausea, rapid heartbeat, skin that feels cool and moist, and muscle cramps.
 If you are suspicious of heat exhaustion, try to move to a cooler location, apply cool wet clothes to your body, and drink water.
-Heat exhaustion can lead to heat stroke- call 911 if someone refuses to drink water or vomits.
+Heat exhaustion can lead to heat stroke - call 911 if someone refuses to drink water or vomits.

-We at SERVPRO hope you having a safe and fun rest of your summer!
+We at SERVPRO of Easton, Bethlehem & Whitehall hope you have a safe and fun rest of your summer!
 Stay cool!